James & Rachel’s classic country wedding

 The preparations and ceremony took place in the village of Polebrook near Oundle, where Rachel grew up.
 Rachel got ready at her parents’ house while James met his parents, Groomsmen and a few guests at The Kings Head pub for drinks.
 And they had a church wedding at All Saints.
 All in all, a quintessentially English country wedding!
 Bonus villagers enjoying bubbles on the village green whilst the ceremony went on included!

-After church, they had a classic but relaxed reception at Rushton Hall in Kettering.
+After church, they had a classic but relaxed reception at Rushton Hall near Kettering.
 This started with drinks outside in the courtyard, with beautiful background music from a harpist.
 And then the wedding breakfast and evening party were held in the orangery.
 The highlight of which (for me) (and I’m sure many others) was the surprise singing waiters’ performance!

 James and Rachel booked me primarily for timeless documentary wedding photography but they wanted some posed photos and details of all their decor too.